 Typical project(s) Generation of thermal energy by introducing renewable energy technologies for end- users that displace the use of non-renewable biomass.
-Examples of these technologies include, but are not limited to, biogas stoves, bio-ethanol stoves, solar cookers or passive solar homes.
-Type of GHG emissions mitigation action • Renewable energy.
-Displacement of more-GHG-intensive, non-renewable biomass-fuelled applications by introducing renewable energy technologies.
+Examples of these technologies include, but are not limited to, Cookstoves using renewable biomass, such as briquettes, pellets, and woodchips; Biogas stoves; Bio-ethanol stoves; Electric cookstoves including induction cookstoves powered by renewable energy.
+Type of GHG emissions mitigation action Renewable energy.
+Displacement of more-GHG-intensive, non-renewable biomass-fueled applications by introducing renewable energy technologies.
 Important conditions under which the methodology is applicable It shall be demonstrated that non-renewable biomass has been used since 31 December 1989; Project appliances are continuously operated or replaced by equivalent service appliances.
-Important parameters Monitored: Average annual consumption of woody biomass per household or per person in the pre-project devices during the project activity, if it is found that pre-project devices were not completely displaced but continue to be used to some extent; Fraction of woody biomass saved by the project activity that can be established as non-renewable biomass, as per the methodological tool "calculation of fraction of non-renewable biomass"; Leakage: the amount of woody biomass saved under the project that is used by non-project households/users (who previously used renewable energy sources) shall be assessed from surveys.
-BASELINE SCENARIO Thermal energy would be produced by more-GHG-intensive means based on the use of non-renewable biomass.
-PROJECT SCENARIO Use of renewable energy technologies for thermal energy generation, displacing non- renewable biomass use.
-Reveable Reveable Reveable Her Her Cosumer
+Important parameters Monitored: Average annual consumption of woody biomass per household or per person in the pre-project devices during the project activity, if it is found that pre-project devices were not completely displaced but continue to be used to some extent; Fraction of woody biomass saved by the project activity that can be established as non-renewable biomass, as per the methodological tool "calculation of fraction of non-renewable biomass"; Average consumption of electricity by electric cooking appliance(s); Leakage: the amount of woody biomass saved under the project that is used by non-project households/users (who previously used renewable energy sources) shall be assessed from surveys.
+BASELINE SCENARIO Thermal energy would be produced by more-GHG- intensive means based on the use of non-renewable biomass.
+PROJECT SCENARIO Use of renewable energy technologies for thermal energy generation, displacing nonrenewable biomass use.